Developer Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for developer roles in Washington DC?

 The H-1B is the most common visa for developers in Washington DC, covering software engineers, systems architects, and full-stack developers.
 L-1B visas are used when multinational contractors transfer developers with specialized knowledge.
-Developers with advanced degrees may pursue O-1 classification.
+Developers with advanced degrees may pursue O-1 visa classification.
 Some roles at international organizations in DC may qualify for G-series visas, though those positions are specific to recognized intergovernmental bodies.

 Which areas in Washington DC have the most developer sponsorship jobs?